This story first appeared in JRS INSIDER, a monthly newsletter including stories of impact across JRS global.

 Then hell arrived again in August 2014.

-The Islamic State (ISIS) laid waste to his hometown, Sinjar, and marked the beginning of a genocide campaign aimed at eradicating all non-Islamic influences in the region.
+The Islamic State (IS) laid waste to his hometown, Sinjar, and marked the beginning of a genocide campaign aimed at eradicating all non-Islamic influences in the region.

 Many of his friends and relatives were captured or killed.

 “My family immediately became displaced persons in the Kurdish camps,” he says.
 “Imagine, 13 members in one school room for five months.”